atthakasem/dockerized-laravel/README.md

 Make sure to **clone this project into a WSL directory** for vastly improved performance.
 Then, inside the project's root directory:

-1. Install the container manager "coma" by adding it to your PATH:
+1. Install Coma, the container manager, by creating a symlink:
-`sudo ln -s "$(pwd)/coma" /usr/local/bin/coma`
+`./coma link`

 2. Run coma's setup script:
 `coma setup`